 While there are many advantages of Original Medicare, there are also some disadvantages.
 One of them being that the program has no out-of-pocket maximum.
 People who experience serious injuries or illnesses may face high costs with Original Medicare unless they have supplemental coverage through Medigap.

 Additionally, Original Medicare does not include coverage for some key health services, such as prescription drugs, routine dental care, and routine vision care.
 Beneficiaries who want this coverage can buy stand-alone plans, such as Part D, but this leaves them juggling multiple premiums.

 While beneficiaries are drawn to Medicare Advantage Plans for their additional benefits, the costs may be higher.
-The average supplemental premium is about $18 a month in 2023, and plans may have higher cost-sharing requirements than Original Medicare.
+In addition to premium costs, plans may have higher cost-sharing requirements than Original Medicare.

 Rules for accessing care are another drawback of Medicare Advantage.
 Many Medicare Advantages plans allow enrollees to access health services only from providers within their network.
 This means that their plan may not offer coverage away from home.
 Further, Members may need referrals to see specialists and approval from the plan to get tests or treatments covered.

 How to Do It: Enrolling in Original Medicare vs. Medicare Advantage

 Once you’ve decided which Medicare coverage option best suits your needs, it’s time to enroll.
 The enrollment processes for Original Medicare and Medicare Advantage are straightforward.

 People already receiving benefits from Social Security are automatically enrolled in Original Medicare when they become eligible.
 Others can enroll by contacting Social Security through one of the following methods:

 If you have Medicare Advantage and want to switch back to Original Medicare, contact your plan or call 1-800-MEDICARE.

 How to Enroll in Medicare Advantage